Use of pesticides

 The EU’s three zones for registration of pesticides.
 Sweden belongs to the northern zone.
 Source: Swedish Chemicals Agency.

-A framework directive for sustainable use of pesticides, 2009/128/EG, was intended to apply from the end of 2011, but has still not been introduced into Swedish law.
+2009 saw the release of an EU framework directive, 2009/128/EC, for the sustainable use of pesticides.
 The directive aims to achieve sustainable use of pesticides by minimising the risks and consequences that the use of pesticides brings for human health and the environment.
 This is achieved through common regulations on the use of pesticides, for example function tests on agricultural sprayers should be compulsory.
 In Sweden, these tests are currently voluntary.
 An important part of the sustainability directive is that from 2014, so-called integrated pest management (IPM) must be applied.
 This means that preventative and non-chemical methods must be used in the first instance.
 The aim with this is to decrease the amount of chemical plant protection products used.
+All countries must produce an action plan for the sustainable use of plant protection products.
+Responsibility for the Swedish action plan lies with the Swedish Board of Agriculture.

 Chemical and biological pesticides